-The recommended rear transaxle oil is Synthetic Transaxle Fluid.
-This oil meets all of the lubrication requirements of this vehicle.
+The recommended transaxle lubricant is Synthetic Transaxle Fluid with EP.
+This lubricant meets all of the lubrication requirements of the transaxle.

-Any oil used in place of the recommended oil could cause serious rear transaxle damage.
+Any lubricant used in place of the recommended lubricant could cause serious transaxle damage.

 Engine Break-In

 After the completion of the break-in period, the engine oil and oil filter should be changed.
 Other maintenance after break-in should include checking of all prescribed adjustments and tightening of all fasteners.
 At the discretion and expense of the owner/operator, the vehicle may be taken to an authorized dealer for this initial service.